darktable-org/dtdocs/content/special-topics/mem-performance.md

 ---

 **Note**: The _unrestricted_ mode really "takes it all".
-This might seem to be the best setting for you but be reminded that especially while exporting large images with high quality it might lead to memory swapping leading to an impaired performance or darktable being silently killed by your operating system.
+This might seem to be the best setting to use but, especially when exporting large images with high quality, unrestricted memory use can cause swapping, which might lead to impaired performance or darktable being silently killed by your operating system.

 ---